menu icon

 Shrimp being seared in a skillet.

-1. Sear the Shrimp: Place a large wok or skillet on the stove over medium heat, add the oil with achiote powder/paprika.
+1. Sear the Shrimp: Place a large wok or large skillet on the stove over medium heat, add the oil with achiote powder/paprika.
 Once hot, add the shrimp to the pan.
 Sear for about 2-3 minutes on each side until pink.
 Remove and set aside.

 Tomatoes, onions, bell pepper and garlic sauteing in a skillet.